-- Identify Aboriginal and Torres Strait Islander patients - Check to see if the patient is registered at your practice for the PIP-IHI, and for the PBS co-payment - Check to see if the patient has had a health assessment in the last 12 months.
-Health check item numbers can be claimed once every nine months. - Review MBS criteria MBS Item 715 - Review RACGP resources - Review health department and Services Australia resources.
+- ☐ Check to see if the patient is registered at your practice for the PIP-IHI, and for the PBS co-payment - Check to see if the patient has had a health assessment in the last 12 months.
+Health check item numbers can be claimed once every nine months. - Review MBS criteria MBS Item 715 - ☐ Review RACGP resources - Review health department and Services Australia resources.